 The Bay Area Independent School Librarians (BAISL) is an association of professional school librarians who believe that the library is a central and indispensable academic force within the independent school.
 BAISL is dedicated to furthering the professional growth of its member librarians and to improving independent school libraries in facilities, staffing, and resources.

-CALIX is the listserv for California library issues sponsored by the California Library Association in cooperation with the San Jose School of Library and Information Science.
+CALIX moved to CLAtalk in September 2021.
+CALIX was sponsored by the California Library Association in cooperation with the San Jose School of Library and Information Science.
 This listserv has been in existence since November, 1995.
 This list focuses on issues of interest to library staff and library supporters in California in general and on issues relating to the California Library Association in particular.
 The association uses it as a vehicle of communication for its members.

 LIBREF-L is a moderated discussion of issues related to reference librarianship with over 2,000 subscribers worldwide.
 The list was begun by the reference librarians in Libraries and Media Services, Kent State University, on November 6, 1990.